 Watering & Weeding

 - Proper watering can make all the difference in your August garden.
 If you want to learn more check out How to Grow More Vegetables – it’s chock-full of useful information, including lots of details about watering.

 - Don’t let the August weeds drive you crazy!
 Here are five weeds to celebrate.

 - August is a great month to mulch your garden beds.
 Here are my tips for mulching.

 - Collect flower and herb seeds.
 (Here are my tips for saving seeds)

-While there is a lot to do this month, focus on taking one step at a time.
+While there is a lot to do in August, focus on taking one step at a time.
 By harvesting first, you’ll ensure that you get a yield for your efforts before maintaining the garden or planting for fall.

 What fruit or vegetable is yielding the most for you these days?